FloatyPrints/Rhex_Rhino_Extruder/README.md

-# Rhex_Rhino_Extruder
+# Rhex_Rhino_Extruder [WIP]
-Extruder made for the Archetype Eco System with Worm Gear.
+Extruder made for the Archetype Eco System with an Worm Gear.

-Link to the Archetype GitHub where you can find the rest of the system: https://github.com/Armchair-Heavy-Industries/Archetype
+Link to the Archetype GitHub: https://github.com/Armchair-Heavy-Industries/Archetype

 Link to the Armchair Discord where you can meet all the nice People, but you are actually here from the Discord, right? : https://discord.gg/armchairengineeringsux

 # PROJECT GOALS: